Esther Omam: Career

+Awards

-In 2023, she was awarded the German Africa Prize alongside Marthe Wandou and Sally Mboumien for organizing the first National Women's Convention for Peace in Cameroon.
+In 2023, Omam was awarded the German Africa Prize alongside Marthe Wandou and Sally Mboumien, for organizing the first National Women's Convention for Peace in Cameroon.

 In 2024, she won the Africa Women's Award in the Woman of Impact and Exception for the Promotion of Peace's Category for her contributions to ensuring peacebuilding in Cameroon and beyond.